vladsavelyev/tsvfmt/README.md

 ## Installation

-The easiest way is to download the latest binary from the [releases](https://github.com/vladsaveliev/tsvfmt/releases) and make sure to chmod +x the resulting binary.
+The easiest way is to download the latest binary from the [releases](https://github.com/vladsaveliev/tsvfmt/releases) and `chmod +x` the resulting binary.

 If you are using go, you can build the binary from source with: